CSE301

 The goal of this project is to write a single-player text adventure game on the broad theme of “trees”.
 Most of the design elements of the game are up to you, including its overall style and objectives.
 The only hard requirements are that

-1. the game should involve navigating within a tree, which is either fixed or potentially evolves over time;
+1. the game should involve navigating within one or more trees, which are either fixed or potentially evolve over time;

 3. all or the majority of the code should be written in Haskell.

 An implementation of a very simple game, Binary Tree World, is provided for you as an example, and is explained in detail below.
-You are free to adapt any of this template code if you like (or write your game from scratch).
+You are free to adapt any of this template code if you like.

 Binary Tree World